 30-year average fixed mortgage rates in the United States, 2012-2017, in %.
-Over this five-year period, rates did fluctuate.
-But they did so in a narrow range of from 3.3% to just over 4.5%.
-When we speak of “interest,” we evoke an impression of relative stability.
-This happens even when we’re speaking of technical debt.
-MICs for technical debt can vary from 0 to well above MPrin in any given time period.
+Over this five year period, although the rate did fluctuate, it did so in a narrow range of 3.3% to just over 4.5%.
+When we speak of “interest,” we tend to evoke an impression of relative stability, even when we’re speaking of technical debt, where MICs can vary from 0 to well above MPrin in any given time period.
 That’s one thing that makes the term “interest” so misleading in the context of technical debt.
-Data provided by U.S. Federal Reserve Bank of St. Louis [Federal Reserve 2017].As an example of this assumption is available in a paper by Buschmann [Buschmann 2011b].
-He states that the longer we wait to retire technical debt in design and code, the larger the amount of interest.
-This presumes constant or non-negative MICs.
-That assumption that might be valid for some situations, but it isn’t universally applicable.
+Data provided by U.S. Federal Reserve Bank of St. Louis [Federal Reserve 2017].As an example of this assumption, Buschmann states that the longer we wait to retire technical debt in design and code, the larger the amount of interest [Buschmann 2011].
+This presumes constant, or at least non-negative, metaphorical interest charges, an assumption that might be valid for some situations, but which is not universally applicable.
+Those projects that entail maintenance or extension of parts of the system that don’t manifest a specific class of technical debt, and which don’t depend on elements that do manifest it, are much less likely to incur the MICs associated with that debt.
+So with respect to any particular class of technical debt, during time periods in which no projects incur MICs, the interest accrued in those periods can be zero.
+In other time periods, the interest accrued on account of that same class of technical debt could be very high indeed.

 A capacity for projecting MICs associated with a particular class of technical debt can be useful to planners as they work out schedules for maintenance projects, development projects, and technical debt retirement projects.
 Technical debt retirement projects are also subject to MICs, including from classes of technical debt other than the debt they’re retiring.